JoTroup/woocommerce-auto-calculate-total/README.md

 ## Usage

-1. After activation, go to **WooCommerce > Default Ordering**.
+1. After activation, the plugin works automatically.
-2. Configure the following settings:
-   - **Default Product Sorting**: Select your preferred sorting method for the shop page.
-   - **Admin Order List Sorting**: Choose the default sorting method for the WooCommerce admin order list.
-   - **Exclude Order Statuses**: Drag and drop order statuses to exclude them from the admin order list.
-   - **Role Applied To**: Apply custom sorting and filtering rules to specific user roles.
-3. Save changes, and the new sorting and filtering rules will be applied.
+2. When an admin saves an order in the WooCommerce admin panel, the plugin recalculates the taxes and totals based on the current WooCommerce settings.

 ## Support